mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 Eventstream allows you to capture, transform and route real-time events to various destinations with a no-code experience.
 You can connect to various streaming data sources, such as Azure Event Hubs, Azure IoT Hub or Kafka, and ingest the data on Fabric.

-1. Return to the workspace you created earlier.
+1. Return to the workspace you created earlier by clicking the RealTimeDemo button on the left menu.

 ![Return to the workspace](images/fabric_left_pane.png)